airtai/fastagency/docs/docs/en/user-guide/ui/console/basics.md

 This will launch the console interface, allowing you to input messages as the student and observe how the teacher agent responds.

+!!! note
-**Note**: Ensure that your OpenAI API key is set in the environment, as the agents rely on it to interact using GPT-4o.
+    Ensure that your OpenAI API key is set in the environment, as the agents rely on it to interact using GPT-4o.
 If the API key is not correctly configured, the application may fail to retrieve LLM-powered responses.

 ### Debugging Tips
 If you encounter issues running the application, ensure that: